yqxm/notes-rebuild/pages/R6A1A --- The Evolution of Database Systems.md

 			- the graph-based "network" model
 		- The problem of these early models was that they did not support high-level query languages.
 - ## Relational Database Systems
-	- In 1970, A paper written by Ted Codd proposed that database systems should present the user with a view of data organized as tables called ==*relations*==.
+	- In 1970, A paper written by Ted Codd proposed that database systems should present the user with a view of data organized as tables called *relations*.
 Behind this there is a complex data structure that allowed for rapid response to a variety of queries.
 		- The programmer of a relational system would not be concerned with the storage structure.
 		- Queries could be expressed in a very high-level language.
 - ## Smaller and Smaller Systems